MiguelAguilera/miguelaguilera.github.io/_posts/2021-02-19-Unifying-mean-field.md

 image: unifying-mean-field.png
 ---

-I'm happy to see published this [new paper](https://www.nature.com/articles/s41467-021-20890-5) in collaboration with Amin Moosavi and Hideaki Shimazaki in Nature Neuroscience.
+I'm happy to see published this [new paper](https://www.nature.com/articles/s41467-021-20890-5) in collaboration with Amin Moosavi and Hideaki Shimazaki in Nature Communications.
 In this paper study and unify different kinetic mean-field methods in Ising models with the objective of developing tools for studying large data-sets from networks of neurons in non-equilibrium conditions and near critical and maximally fluctuating regimes.
 We propose a framework that integrates previous methods under an information geometric perspective.
 This framework also also allows us to propose new methods under atypical assuptions for mean-field methods.

 The University of Sussex's Media Relations team has been so kind to write [this nice piece](https://www.eurekalert.org/pub_releases/2021-02/uos-mso021621.php) on our paper, describing the importance developing methods for studying and modelling the activity of neurons in non-equilibrium conditions and near the edge of chaos.